- June 14, 2015

 What Does Good General Health Mean?

 You should also be able to tolerate general anesthesia.
-The procedure for the placement of dental implants is surgical, and you will need to be “out”.
+The procedure for the placement of teeth implants is surgical, and you will need to be “out”.
 Some individuals (for a number of reasons) don’t tolerate general anesthesia; for example, you might be someone for whom anesthesia has no effect, or a limited effect; people who don’t tolerate general anesthesia are also at considerable risk of complications.
 If you know that you’ve had a “checkered past” with general anesthesia, let your dentist know.

 Finally, you must be a fully grown adult.
 Children and teenagers cannot get dental implants under any circumstances.
 This is because their jaws (along with the rest of their bodies) are still growing and taking shape.
 A dental implant needs a stable jawbone to work, and to avoid failure.
 Placing a dental implant in the mouth of a child or teenager would be futile.
 That’s because the implant would most certainly fail at some point.